Zoning

 Zoning Districts

-• Each zoning district has standards for how land may be developed, including permitted uses, lot sizes, densities, setbacks, buffers, landscaping, parking, screening, and other regulations.
+Hilton Head Island is divided into distinct zoning districts, each with specific standards for how land may be developed, including permitted uses, lot sizes, densities, setbacks, buffers, landscaping, parking, screening, and other regulations.

 Find Your Zoning